priyanshu04-web3/Simple_Voting/README.md

-# Simple Voting System Smart Contract

-## Overview
-This project is a beginner-level Solidity smart contract developed as part of a blockchain learning assignment.
-The contract implements a simple and transparent voting system between two candidates, ensuring fairness and security.

-Each wallet address is allowed to vote only once, and the voting process can be controlled by an administrator.

----

-## Objectives
-- Enable users to vote for one of two candidates
-- Prevent double voting by the same wallet address
-- Allow the administrator to turn voting ON or OFF
-- Provide transparent vote counting

----

-## Features
-- Two candidates (Candidate 1 and Candidate 2)
-- One vote per wallet address
-- Voting status control (ON / OFF)
-- Admin-only control for enabling or disabling voting
-- Public visibility of vote counts

----

-## Voting Logic
-- Users cast their vote by calling the `vote(uint candidateId)` function
-- Valid candidate IDs are:
-  - `1` → Candidate 1
-  - `2` → Candidate 2
-- A mapping is used to track whether an address has already voted
-- If a user attempts to vote more than once, the transaction fails

----

-## Voting Status Control (Bonus Requirement)
-A boolean variable is used to control the voting status:
-- `true` → Voting is ON
-- `false` → Voting is OFF

-Only the administrator (contract deployer) can change the voting status using the `toggleVotingStatus(bool status)` function.

-The `vote` function works only when voting is ON.

----

-## Smart Contract Functions

-### `vote(uint candidateId)`
-Allows a user to vote for Candidate 1 or Candidate 2.
-The function fails if:
-- Voting is OFF
-- The user has already voted
-- An invalid candidate ID is provided

----

-### `getVotes()`
-Returns the total vote count for both candidates.

----

-### `toggleVotingStatus(bool status)`
-Allows only the administrator to turn voting ON or OFF.

----

-## Admin Logic
-The administrator is set at the time of contract deployment using `msg.sender` in the constructor.
-Only the admin wallet can control the voting status.

----

-## Tools Used
-- Solidity ^0.8.0
-- Remix Ethereum IDE

----

-## Author
+Simple Voting System Smart Contract

+This is a beginner-level Solidity smart contract created while learning blockchain development.
+It represents a simple voting system where people can vote for one of two candidates in a fair and transparent way.

+Each wallet address is allowed to vote only once, and the person who deploys the contract (admin) can start or stop the voting process.

+What this contract does

+Lets users vote for Candidate 1 or Candidate 2

+Ensures one vote per wallet

+Prevents double voting

+Allows the admin to turn voting ON or OFF

+Shows live vote counts publicly

+How voting works

+A user calls the vote() function and chooses a candidate

+Only two options are allowed:

+1 for Candidate 1

+2 for Candidate 2

+Once a user votes, they cannot vote again

+If voting is turned OFF, no one can vote

+Admin control

+The admin is the wallet that deploys the contract

+Only the admin can enable or disable voting

+This helps control when voting starts and ends

+Main functions

+vote(uint candidateId) – Cast a vote for a candidate

+getVotes() – View total votes for both candidates

+toggleVotingStatus(bool status) – Admin can turn voting ON or OFF

+Tools used

+Solidity ^0.8.0

+Remix Ethereum IDE

+Author

 Priyanshu